Who we are

 Individuals have certain rights under GDPR over their personal data and data controllers have a responsibility to fulfil these rights.

-In some instances Qa Research will be the data controller (or joint data controller) for an individual research project, but in other cases we will be acting as a data processor and our client would be the data controller.
-For each project, we will clearly specify who the data controller is, so you know who to contact in order to exercise your rights.
+In some instances Qa Research will be the data controller (or joint data controller) for an individual research project, but in most cases we will be acting as a data processor and our client would be the data controller.
+For each project, we will clearly specify who the data controller is, so you know who to contact to exercise your rights.

 Qa Research is the data controller for any personal data we use for quality control purposes.